ztellman/immutable-int-map/README.md

 ...
 ```

-If `entries` is a data structure that `fold` can split, such as a vector, the performance benefits of this are significant.
+If `entries` is a data structure that `fold` can split, such as a vector or hash-map, the performance benefits of this are significant.
 Consider this table, which gives the times on a four-core system for populating a map with a million entries, with all values in milliseconds:

 | | unsorted entries | sorted entries |
 |----|------------------|-------------|